SophMC/notechain/README.md

 Better to apply one criteria at a time and make a new data fram each time:
 `years_sub = wind[wind['year'].isin([1998,1999,2000,2001,2002])]`
 `highwind_sub = years_sub[years_sub['ws'] > 8]`
-This was you can apply conditions to select a subset.
+This way you can apply conditions to select a subset.
 Can't do that using isin().

 ---------------------------